 There is a sloped driveway up to the front entrance with ramp access to both the left and right hand sides.
 Both of these entrance double doors are automatic.

-Parking at the front of the Museum is available to visitors who are disabled.
-This should be booked in advance by telephoning the Security Desk on +44 (0)20 7563 9524.
 There are two parking spaces for Blue Badge holders in Manchester Square and others in nearby streets.
 See our map of local car parking available here.

 Access for wheelchair users